truenas/documentation/content/CORE/CORETutorials/Tasks/RunningSMARTTests.md

 ### ATA Connection

 * *Long* - runs SMART Extended Self Test.
-This will scan the entire disk surface and can take many hours on large-volume disks.
+This scans the entire disk surface and can take many hours on large-volume disks.
 * *Short* - runs SMART Short Self Test (usually under ten minutes).
 These are basic disk tests that vary by manufacturer.
 * *Conveyance* - runs a SMART Conveyance Self Test.
   This self-test routine is intended to identify damage incurred during transporting of the device.